 Not only is spending outdoors with family refreshing, but its also beneficial for the littles.
 In fact, “…Many of the fundamental tasks that children must achieve, such as, exploring, risk-taking, fine and gross motor development and the absorption of vast amounts of basic knowledge, can be most effectively learned though outdoor play, according to UMKC School of Education’s Edgar and Rheta Berkley.

-Here are 10 outdoor activities to incorporate into your Labor Day weekend, all while reaping the benefits of outdoor play.
+Here are 10 outdoor activities for learning about farms right at home, all while reaping the benefits of outdoor play.

 1. Chalk Designs

-Chalk up pictures inspired by nature, friends or family.
-Get your little one moving by drawing up a game of Hop Scotch.
+Chalk up pictures inspired by scenes from the farm or practice drawing animals.
+Dip chalk in water to make chalk paint and give your artwork a different look.
 Dip chalk in water to make chalk paint and give your artwork a different look.